 Dr. Kim Schmidt

-Dr. Kim Schmidt serves as the liaison with R Community Bikes, and a Caring Circle member to several families in the Keeping Our Promiseresettlement program.
+Dr. Kim Schmidt serves as a Caring Circle member to several families in the Keeping Our Promiseresettlement program.
 Together with friends and family, she has co-hosted Henna Parties in support of our organization.
 She is a Marriage & Family Therapist and works exclusively with people who have experienced war zone trauma and loss, and is a tremendous asset to our board with helpful advice on families arriving from a war zone.
 Her daughter Katrina (pictured with her) is a volunteer and helps with donations, events and caring circles.

 Noreen Selinger is the Vice chair of the board and sits on Keeping Our Promise's fundraising committee.
 She also assists with community building efforts.
 Noreen joined our advisory board in the summer of 2018 and has participated as a Caring Circle volunteer.
 When not volunteering for KOP, Noreen works as an IT Recruiter for ProActive Recruiters.
 Her daughter Rory likes to volunteer as well, helping with events and caring circles.

 Jill Baszczynski, LMSW